 These cheeses are some of the best melting cheeses that are perfect for gravy cheese fries.

-You could also use a cheese sauce if you prefer a cheese that will not thicken up as it cools.
+You could also make your own cheese sauce if you prefer a cheese that will not thicken up as it cools.
+Cheez Whiz is not recommended.
 Here is a great cheese fry sauce!

 Once you have your ingredients set, place your fries onto a baking sheet, sprinkle with shredded cheese.
 Broil until the cheese is fully melted.
 Then top with your gravy.